Working Together to Attract Businesses to the Area

 The Atmore area is home to a wide range of industries.
 Many of which have grown over the years.
 Though, we are attracting newcomers.
 Agriculture and timber have been longtime staples of the Escambia County economy.
 But our industry breadth has expanded into new forays-including textiles, metal fabrication, and communication companies.

-Atmore city leaders aren’t taking this success for granted.
-We realize that having available land, citizens with a strong work ethic, and well-educated high school and college students near isn’t enough on its own to attract economic development.
+Atmore city leaders aren't taking this success for granted.
+We realize that having available land, citizens with a strong work ethic, and well-educated high school and college students near isn't enough on its own to attract economic development.
 Because of this, our leaders have taken a proactive approach to industrial recruitment.
-This strategy has included adding buildings at the 150-acre Atmore Industrial Park, and creating the Rivercane Development project, a 740-acre mixed-use project, located on Highway 21, just north of Atmore at I-65, Exit 57.
+This strategy has included adding buildings at the 150-acre Atmore Industrial Park and creating the Rivercane Development project, a 740-acre mixed-use project, located on Highway 21, just north of Atmore at I-65, Exit 57.

 We understand that having a well-trained and educated population is attractive to many businesses.
 This is why Coastal Alabama Community College and Alabama Industrial Development Training have teamed up to collaborate with local companies.
 They have developed a program to teach potential employees about each company's specific operations, ensuring that new hires are also well-trained students.

 The City of Atmore also works in conjunction with the Atmore Area Chamber of Commerce, the Atmore Rotary Club, the Escambia County Industrial Development Authority, and the Coastal Gateway Regional Economic Development Alliance to attract new businesses and industry to the area.
-We do this in tandem to our pursuit of marketing strategies which promote the growth of our community and its existing industries.
+We do this in tandem with our pursuit of marketing strategies that promote the growth of our community and its existing industries.
 When we all work together, economic development is sure to follow.